threadi/wp-personio-integration-light/readme.txt

 * Fixed possible error in position by missing language-setting for position
 * Fixed possible error with Rank Math on single pages
 * Fixed generation of pagination links

+= 3.0.4 =
+* Show Personio Timestamp in log for each import